angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 ### <a name="program-review-workout-intensity">Workout intensity</a>

-Like Year 1, the intensity of each workout type is described at the start of each 3-month phase, as well as carrying over from Year 1.
+Like Year 1, the intensity of each workout type is described at the start of each 3-month phase.
 The first 2 phases of Year 2 run like Year 1, where the athlete works at a pace sustainable across the entire workout, or as a percentage of the athlete's endurance pace that was determined in Year 1.

-However, the latter 2 phases of Year 2 (Devour and Infinity) incorporate new workout types where pacing for these workouts is given as a variation of a time-trial pace.
+The latter 2 phases of Year 2 (Devour and Infinity) incorporate new workout types where pacing for these workouts is given as a variation of a **time-trial pace**.
 At the start of month 7 (Devour phase) and month 10 (Infinity phase), the athlete completes a 10:00 time trial on their chosen apparatus.
 The number of calories accumulated on their apparatus' monitor at the end of the trial is divided by 10 to yield a target **pace per minute** value.

-This value is used in Devour and Infinity workouts.
-These workouts are described as TT plus or minus a constant.
+This value is used in Devour and Infinity workout types.
 For example,

-- 8 rounds at pace TT-1:
+- 8 rounds total
   - 0:30 work, 0:30 rest
   - 1:00 work, 0:30 rest
   - 1:30 work, 0:30 rest
   - ...
+- Continue until you reach 4:00
+- Pace = time trial pace - 1

-This workout is 8 rounds long, each work period extends by 0:30, the rest period does not change, and it is to be performed at the athlete's time trial pace minus one (1) calorie.
+This workout is 8 rounds long.
+Each work period per round extends by 0:30, the rest period does not change, and it is to be performed at the athlete's time trial pace minus one (1) calorie.

 Devour and Infinity workouts vary in pacing from TT-4 to TT+4.